-As an independent local charity we rely on the support of people like you to help older people in Somerset.
-Giving a donation, however small, either a one-off payment or regularly, can really make a difference to the work we do at Age UK Somerset.
+As an independent local charity (a different charity to Age UK) we rely on the support of people like you to help older people in Somerset.
+Giving a donation, however small, either as a one-off payment or regularly, can really make a difference to the work we do at Age UK Somerset.